MLSDev/development-standards/platform/backend/backend.md

 ### Databases

 * Use ActiveRecord ORM (scopes, enums, where with conditions, order etc) instead of raw SQL queries
-* Design the database schema with [Vertabelo](http://www.vertabelo.com)
-* Keep your schema up-to-date with [Rails ERD](https://github.com/voormedia/rails-erd)
+* You may want to keep your schema up-to-date with [Rails ERD](https://github.com/voormedia/rails-erd)

 ### Security